DanielLiszka/Vibration-Motor-Monitoring/examples/README.md

 # Examples Directory

-This directory contains example programs and configurations for VibeSentry.
+This directory contains example programs and configurations for Motor Vibration Monitor.

 ## Example Programs